SimVascular/simvascular.github.io-archive/source/documentation/modeling/_polyDataFaces.md

 **Face Names and Types**

-After the model is created, face informations are listed in a table in the tab "Face List", like name, type, visibility(V),color( C),opacity(O).
+After the model is created, face information are listed in a table in the tab "Face List", like name, type, visibility(V),color( C),opacity(O).
 You can change the properties in the table.

 	Name: double click the name; input a new name in the text field
 	Type: double click the type; select a type (like "wall", "cap") from the combo box